AsBuiltReport/AsBuiltReport.VMware.AppVolumes/README.md

 ### Required Privileges

 To generate a VMware AppVolumes report, a user account with the Admin role or higher on the AppVolumes is required.
-(Required Admin rights to use the AppVol API's)
+(Required Admin rights to use the AppVol APIs)

 ## Configuration